Roger-random/ESP_8_BIT_composite/README.md

 ## Purpose

-The composite video generation code from [ESP_8_BIT](https://github.com/rossumur/esp_8_bit) extracted and packaged into a standalone Arduino library so everyone can write Arduino sketches that output a color composite video signal.
+The composite video generation code from SEGA emulator of [ESP_8_BIT](https://github.com/rossumur/esp_8_bit) extracted and packaged into a standalone Arduino library so everyone can write Arduino sketches that output a color composite video signal.